 Overview

-Although additional training is available, occupational therapists do not need a special qualification to assess or work with sensory processing differences.
-The Health and Care Professions Council (the regulator of occupational therapists in the UK) does not require it.
+Extra training can be done.
+But occupational therapists do not need an extra qualification to assess or work with sensory processing differences.
+The Health and Care Professions Council, which regulates occupational therapists in the UK, does not ask for this.

 Occupational therapists should maintain their occupational focus.
 Sensory issues must be considered in the context of the person’s occupational engagement and performance within relevant environments